Charles John Hall

 1925 - 2004

-Charles Hall, music educator, composer, and author, enjoyed a music career that spanned over fifty years.
+Charles Hall, music educator, award-winning composer, and published author, enjoyed a music career that spanned over forty years.
 He taught in five academies and at Andrews University, where he also served as chair of the music department.

-Hall was born in Houston, Texas, the son of John Eugene and Helen Ogarita Waters Hall.
+Hall was born in Houston, Texas, on November 17, 1925, the son of John Eugene and Helen Ogarita Watters Hall.
 He graduated from Reagan High School in Houston in 1942 and served in the U.S. army as a medic from 1944 to 1946.
 Following his discharge, he attended Union College before transferring to Emmanuel Missionary College, now Andrews University, where he completed a B.Mus. degree in 1952.

 He taught at Battle Creek Academy for a year and then worked as an IBM data processor for a large company in Houston before returning to music teaching at Sandia View Academy in New Mexico, where he completed an M.Mus. at the University of New Mexico in 1960.
 He subsequently taught at Sunnydale Academy and Kansas City Junior Academy in Missouri before going to Michigan in 1962, where he taught at Southfield Junior Academy and Cedar Lake Academy, now Great Lakes Adventist Academy, until 1970.

 While he had taken graduate work earlier at the University of Missouri and Central Michigan University, during his time at CLA, he completed a Ph.D. in music theory and composition in 1970 at Michigan State University.
 He began teaching at Andrews University that year.